Susquehanna County residents clash with commissioners

 Although there were several contentious moments, the protest wrapped up on a civil note, with the county commissioners reminding everyone that now is the time to work together.

 "There's a lot of frustration and they want answers.
 But also, the county commissioners want answers too.
 They're sending emails and phone calls to the governor, just like us citizens.
 And they're not getting any answers back.
-The governor's being quiet on this whole thing. he doesn't care about Susquehanna County and that's why we have to make our voice heard," said Hallstead resident Al BIsner.
+The governor's being quiet on this whole thing. he doesn't care about Susquehanna County and that's why we have to make our voice heard," said Hallstead resident Al Bisner.

 That was a point that the county commissioners and state legislators echoed during the news conference.
-They said they have not gotten any answers from Governor Wolf's office as to why the county is still in the red phase and they're calling for more transparency.
+They said they have not received any answers from Governor Wolf's office as to why the county is still in the red phase and they're calling for more transparency.

+"Our numbers were down to less than half of what we needed.
+No explanations, no phone calls, nothing," said Commissioner Alan Hall.
+"They say there's other criteria but then they don't share this information.
+We have no reason as to why we're not open [...]
+The people making the decisions in Harrisburg about our county have no idea about our county.
+And if they are calling, they are definitely calling the wrong people."